yieldenjoyer/YieldLooping/README.md

-## PT Loopers — v2 (free, EOA-only, self-custodial Pendle PT looping)
+## PT Loopers — v3 (free, EOAbonly, self custodial Pendle PT looping)

 # Support / Donations

-If it saved you money, a tip is appreciated — never required, and it buys you nothing extra.
+If it saved you money, a tip is appreciated but never required, and it buys you nothing extra.

 | Chain | Address |
 |---|---|